bassemZohdy/langgraph-sample/README.md

-# LangGraph Agent (FastAPI + Ollama + Postgres)
+# LangGraph Multi-Model Agent

-A compact LangGraph application that serves a chat agent via FastAPI, uses Ollama for local LLM inference, and persists conversation state and LangGraph checkpoints in PostgreSQL.
+A comprehensive LangGraph application that serves a chat agent via FastAPI with support for multiple AI providers (Ollama, OpenAI, Anthropic, Groq, Together AI), and persists conversation state and LangGraph checkpoints in PostgreSQL.
 This repo is fully open source and does not require any commercial licenses.

 ## 🚀 Quick Start